 Most good estate agents on our list will have a website with up-to-date property listings.

 You can also use our lists to contact estate agents in your selected area.
 Have a look at their properties and make a shortlist of the ones you like, taking note of the agent's name and the property reference.

-We also recommend sending an email to each estate agent with your contact details.
+We also recommend sending an email to each estate agent with your requirements and your contact details.
 Good estate agents will keep you up to date with new properties for sale as they receive them.

 When you have completed your shortlist, contact the estate agents again and ask them to email you all the details they have of the chosen Spanish properties.